tetracorp/k240/data/README.md

 - `gamestrings-german.txt`: Same, but German.
 - `gamestrings.v1.886.txt`: Old version of game strings extracted from memory, ignore this.
 - `images_iff/`: Images in IFF ILBM format, extracted from .MGL files.
+- `intro_unpacked`: Extracted CrunchMania files from the intro.
+However, it's still not easy to read.
 - `speech/`: Voice samples in raw format, extracted from .MGL files.